Kalabhra dynasty: Religion and literature

 I lived in an old mansion there and wrote this work..

-According to F. E. Hardy, the palace ceremony of Kalabhras was dedicated to a Vishnu or Mayon (Krishna) temple.
-This supports the theory that they may have been Shaivite and Vaishnavite.
-Their inscriptions include the Hindu god Murugan.
-King Achyuta worshipped Vaishnava Tirumal.
+The Kalabhras appear to have also supported Shaivites.
+Their inscriptions and temple patronage indicate devotion to Shiva.
+King Achyuta is recorded as patronising Shiva, and references to Murugan are also found in their inscriptions.

 According to the Gandhipadavannanā of Buddhadatta's manual Vinayavinicchaya, the word Accuta of the patron king was used in the same context as the epithet of Narayana (Accutassa Nārāyanassa viya vikkantām ettassāti Accutavikkanto).

 The early twin Tamil epics Silappatikaram (Jaina) and Manimekalai (Buddhist) were written under the patronage of the Kalabhras.
 During their patronage, states Peterson, Jain scholars formed an academy in Madurai and wrote texts in Sanskrit, Pali, Prakrit, and Tamil.
 These include classics such as the Tirukkural that condemns meat-eating (one of the cornerstones of Jainism as opposed to Hinduism as Brahmin poets like Kapilar are described to be meat-eaters in the Sangam literature), the Tamil epics, long and short devotional poems.
 Some of these texts "paint a picture of dialogue and mutual tolerance" between the various Indian religions in the Tamil country, according to Peterson.
 Other scholars disagree that these are Jain texts, or that the authors of these texts that praise the Vedas, the Brahmins, Hindu gods and goddesses were Jains.

 End of the dynasty

 It is unknown as to how the Kalabhras rule ended.
-However, a multitude of evidence affirms that Simhavishnu – the Pallava king had united the Tamil regions, removed Kalabhras and others, consolidated his kingdom from south of the Krishna river and up to the Kaveri river by c.
+However, a multitude of evidence affirms that Simhavishnu – the Pallava king and Pandya Kadungon had united the Tamil regions, removed Kalabhras and others.
+Simhavishnu consolidated his kingdom from south of the Krishna river and up to the Kaveri river by c.
 575 CE.
-To the south of Kaveri, the Pandyas were already in power at that time.
+To the south of Kaveri, the Pandyas came to power.
+Cholas became subordinates of Pallavas and they were already ruling Telugu region of Rayalaseema.
 The Kalabhra rule which had dominated the political scene of the Tamil country for few centuries was defeated and ended by the Chalukyas, Pandyas, and Pallavas.
 This is attested by the numerous inscriptions dated from the 6th century and thereafter, as well as the Chinese language memoirs of the Buddhist pilgrim Xuanzang who visited the Tamil region about 640 CE along with other parts of the Indian subcontinent.
 Xuanzang describes a peaceful cosmopolitan region where some 100 monasteries with 10,000 monks were studying Mahayana Buddhism, Kanchipuram was hosting learned debates with hundreds of heretic Deva (Hindu) temples but no Buddhist institutions.
 Xuangzang makes no mention of the Kalabhras.